Small Town Breakdown: Lapel, Indiana

 The splash pad and playground at Woodward Park is a great spot for kids to have fun and beat the heat in the summer, and there’s a paved walking trail.
 Brookside Park is home to four ball diamonds, a playground and walking trail as well.

-The Lapel Village Fair is a tradition that has been running for over 30 years.
-This year’s edition is set for July 11-12 on Main Street and includes a parade, food, vendors, dancing and crafts.
+The Lapel Village Fair is a Main Street tradition that has been running for more than 30 years.
+Held each summer, it features a parade, food, vendors, dancing, and crafts.
+Check the current dates before you go.

 Local Business in Lapel, Indiana